Spinal Cord Injury (SCI)

 - Patients who continued intensive therapy had a significantly lower incidence of these issues.
 Participants who had more intensive physical therapy had lower odds of rehospitalization.” –Rehospitalization study from ACRM, 2013.

-Restorative Therapies team member today!
+Connect with a Restorative Therapies team member today!